bobschrag/token-matcher/README.md

 Besides replacing our kind registry with logic-based type reasoning, we might...

+- Enable short-hand function calls at the sequence level, splicing in results to yield standard, internal form.
+This is an easy lift, awaiting a real-world use case where we expect clear benefit from further enhancing locality of reference in this way.

 - Support explicit anonymous vars (say, `*_`, `+_`) for which no bindings are recorded (so, for which consistency across